Accenture/mercury-nodejs/guides/CHAPTER-1.md

 2. One or more business logic modules (shown as "function-1" to "function-3" in the diagram)
 3. An event orchestration module to command the business logic modules to work together as an application

-and a composable event engine that provides:
+*Event choreography*: Instead of writing an orchestrator in code, you can deploy Event Script as an engine.
+Please refer to the composable-application example in the [Mercury-Composable](https://accenture.github.io/mercury-composable/) project.
+You can configure an Event-over-HTTP configuration file to connect the Java based Event Script engine to your Node.js application.
+You can package the Event Script application and your Node.js application into a single container for deployment.
+Alternatively, you can deploy your node.js application as serverless function in the cloud and the Event Script application can execute the serverless functions according to an event flow configuration.

+The foundation libary includes:

-1. REST automation
+1. The REST automation system for rapid creation of REST endpoints by configuration
-2. An in-memory event system (aka "event loop")
+2. An in-memory event system (aka "event loop") using the Node's EventEmitter library.
-3. Local pub/sub system
+3. An optional Local pub/sub system for multiple functions to listen to the same topic.

 ### Main module